 Sun Valley, Idaho

-The skiing slopes here are on Bald Mountain, with a vertical drop of 3,400 feet to attract visitors to the area, along with slopes that are largely sheltered from the wind, which helps to keep a good, stable skiing area.
-Along with the challenging slopes of Bald Mountain, there are some beginner and intermediate routes on the adjacent Dollar Mountain, while there is a great uphill transporter and a terrain park too.
+The skiing slopes here are on Bald Mountain, with a vertical drop of 3,400 feet to attract visitors to the area.
+The slopes are largely sheltered from the wind, which helps to keep a good, stable skiing area.
+Along with the challenging slopes of Bald Mountain, there are some beginner and intermediate routes on the adjacent Dollar Mountain.
+There are a great uphill transporter and a terrain park too.

 Whistler Blackcomb, British Columbia

 Less than a hundred miles from Vancouver, this huge resort has a vast area of skiing and snowboarding terrain to enjoy.
 It also usually draws the highest number of skiing and snowboarding visitors every year, topping 2 million people during the season.